Genocs/genocs-library-docs/content/en/library/authorization/index.md

 ### Default settings

-Default settings for some variable has bee overwritten with the following configuration.
+Default settings for some variables have been overwritten with the following configuration.

 ```json
   "authorization": {